ShahedSabab/Face-mask-detection/README.md

 • Resnet-50 is used to train the mdoel. <br>
 • Data augmentation (horizontal and vertical shift, flip) is performed as a preprocessing step. <br>
 • 99% accuracy is achived while testing with hold-out images. <br>

+# How to run:
+Please check the maskDetection.ipynb file.